 In ancient Nordic mythology, the monsters sound about as terrifying as anything Stephen King could invent.
 Looking for Norse mythology’s answer to the walking dead?
-Our draugrs have got you covered.
+We've got you covered.
 Need a wolf so gigantic it makes a direwolf look like a chihuahua?
 Step on up, Fenrir.
 Whatever your monster fancy, we’ve got it.
 We’ve got trolls, dwarves, and even dark elves who originated as maggots (yep) on the corpse of the first Norse giant.
 Ew.
 Fast forward to the present day, and our scary traditions and folklore are still appreciated and pop up when you least expect them.
 Take Finnish death metal band Lordi, for example, whose monster-masked style won the hearts of Eurovision — and the world.

 Let the Right One In (2008)